jpfleischer/chocolatechip/src/chocolatechip/inventory/README.md

 ```

 this will tell you which videos are missing and havent been analyzed/ingested
-into the pipeline yet. it also cuts up videos into 15 minute segments
+into the pipeline yet. it also cuts up videos into 15 minute segments.
+Running the script without `--dryrun` will actually start the pipeline.
+Be sure
+to edit the script to change the intersection that you want to analyze.

 ```bash
 # after changing to the intersection you want and the day of week